dti-illinois/youtube-sync/README.md

 # Youtube-Sync-Test

-Test of syncing YouTube videos for the watch-lecture-together app for the SRTI Lab @ University of Illinois
+Test of syncing YouTube videos for the Watch-Lecture-Together app for the SRTI Lab @ University of Illinois